Collaborative Writing: A Guide to Maximizing Your Writing Team’s Productivity

 A better solution would be to shift to an Agile model of content production where your writers come up with the process themselves by assessing the goals and considering the resources available.

-You can execute this step by providing your team with all the data they need and giving them the autonomy to make changes to your existing content production workflow as necessary.
+You can execute this step by providing your team with all the data they need and giving them the autonomy to make changes to your existing web content production workflow as necessary.
 You can keep monitoring the key performance indicators like adherence to deadlines, reader satisfaction, etc., and provide inputs and suggestions if needed.

 3. Create writing guidelines for your brand

-A style guide for your brand helps you overcome this challenge by explaining to your authors how they need to collaborate with each other to produce valuable content in your company’s language productively.
+A style guide for your brand helps you overcome this challenge by explaining to your authors and users how they need to collaborate with each other to produce valuable content in your company’s language productively.

 Keep the following WordPress collaborative writing best practices in mind while creating a style guide to improve your team’s efficiency: